{{org_field_logo}}

 All agency staff are responsible for:

-- Delivering care in line with the NMC Code (if applicable), the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers, and the standards and procedures of the client organisation
+- Carrying out assignments in accordance with their role, competence, training, professional registration where applicable, the NMC Code or other relevant professional code where applicable, the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England where applicable, and the policies and procedures of the client organisation.

 - Participating fully in supervision, appraisal, and training